 The avian reproductive system is heterosexual and requires both a male and a female, each to contribute half of the genetic constitution of the offspring.
 The male contributes his half by way of the sperm produced by the testes and carried in the semen.
 The female contributes hers in the ovum carried by the egg yolk produced by the ovary.
 The ovum is often referred to as the blastodisc, blastoderm or germ disc.
 After release from the follicle on the ovary, the yolk moves into the oviduct where it is fertilised and has added to it the albumen, shell membranes and shell.

 The male reproductive organs in the domestic fowl consist of two testes, each with a deferent duct that leads from the testes to the cloaca.
-Fowls do not have a penis found in other animals.
+Fowls do not have a penis such as is found in other animals.
 The testes are bean shaped bodies located against the backbone at the front of the kidney.
 Their size is not constant and they become larger when the birds are actively mating.
 The left testes is often larger than the right.
-On the inside of each as they are located in the body cavity is a small, flattened area that is believed to correspond to the epididymis of mammals.
+On the inside of each is a small, flattened area that is believed to correspond to the epididymis of mammals.
 The deferent duct starts at this flattened area.

 The female reproductive system in the domestic fowl consists of the ovary and the accompanying oviduct.
 While the female embryo chicken has two sets of reproductive organs, only one of these, the left survives and reaches maturity to produce eggs.
 The single surviving ovary is located in the laying hen just in front of the kidneys in the abdominal cavity and is firmly attached to the wall of the cavity.
 The ovary is well endowed with blood vessels to ensure there is no hindrance to the transport of nutrients to the developing yolk.

 The ovary consists of a mass of yellowish, rounded objects called follicles, each containing an ovum or yolk.
 There are many such follicles but only a small number in comparison will ever reach maturity to produce an egg.
 When the hen is in lay the ovary will be active.
-The size of the follicles will vary from very small to those approaching the normal yolk size in the egg – up to 40 millimetres in diameter and containing a fully matured yolk ready for release into the oviduct.
+The size of the follicles will vary from very small to those approaching the normal yolk size in the egg which can be up to 40 millimetres in diameter, and will contain a fully matured yolk ready for release into the oviduct.

 It is possible to find five stages of development in the active ovary: